-Meetings can be held in-person, fully virtual (via web conferencing system), or hybrid (combining the two).
-The US CLIVAR Project Office has training and experience in organizing virtual and hybrid meetings, including the fully virtual 2021 Workshop on Tropical Pacific Observing Needs and the series of eight workshops/ meetings organized this spring and summer, with broadcast of plenary session presentations, innovative online poster sessions allowing for discussion with poster presenters, and online group discussions to synthesize findings and recommended next steps.
+Meetings can be held as hybrid or fully virtual (via web conferencing system).
+The US CLIVAR Project Office has training and experience in organizing virtual and hybrid meetings, including two fully virtual workshops in 2021 and a series of 15 hybrid workshops/meetings organized in 2022-23, with a mix of in-person and remote plenary session presentations and breakout discussions.
 Note that the virtual approach has the added benefits of avoiding the logistics costs, travel time, and carbon footprint associated with in-person meetings.